MinecraftDorado/BlackMarket/README.md

 ![About](https://www.spigotmc.org/attachments/about-png.573352/)

 BlackMarket allows you to offer your items for a certain time, after it is, the item will be returned to you if no one bought it.
-It is fully customizable.​
+It is fully customizable.

 ![Feautures](https://www.spigotmc.org/attachments/features-png.573354/)
 - Market with players objects